Holy Trinity Church, Matlock Bath, 1905 |

 Bulmer's was a year or so out with the date of the extension as

-the project was agreed in late 1872 and the work began in 1873[3].
+the project was agreed in late 1872 and the work began at the end of 1873[3].

 A few years before this picture was taken, the village had heard